Pandaqi/Pandaqi-Studio/pandaqi-studio/content/pizza-peers/_index.md

 **If you like my work**, please support me by donating, buying any of my games or simply sharing my work!

-The game is hosted on a free server (precisely because I earn no income from it).
-Because of the way I designed the game, this should rarely be a problem.
+The game is hosted on a free server (precisely because I earn no income from it). **It may go down any time.** Because of the way I designed the game, this should rarely be a problem.
 It just means that, occasionally, establishing your first connection with the server might take a few seconds longer.

-{{% /section-centered %}}